muellercornelius/pocketkit/README.md

 Pocketkit is a simple [SvelteKit](https://kit.svelte.dev/) starter template to get quickly up and running with [PocketBase](https://pocketbase.io/).
 It has all neccessary auth features without being complicated or bloated.

 ### Features:
+- Full Auth Functionality (Password forgot, Password/E-Mail Change, Login, Register...)
+- OAuth2 with all PocketBase Providers
 - Tailwind CSS with DaisyUi
 - Svelte French Toast for displaying Toast Notifications
 - Lucide Icons

 ## Get Started

-1. Start using the template.
-2. Download Pocketbase [here](https://pocketbase.io/docs/) and serve it.
+1. Download Pocketbase [here](https://pocketbase.io/docs/) and serve it.
-4. Import collections in PocketBase
+2. Import collections in PocketBase

-Go into the Pocketbase Settings and paste the following schema in "Import collections".
+Open the Pocketbase Settings and paste the following schema in "Import collections".
 ```
 [
     {